ankaAR/bestiario5e/_creatures/androsphinx.md

 ***Magic Weapons.*** The sphinx's weapon attacks are magical.

-***Spellcasting.*** The sphinx is a 12th-level spellcaster.
+***Lanzamiento de conjuros.*** The sphinx is a 12th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 18, +10 to hit with spell attacks).
 It requires no material components to cast its spells.
 The sphinx has the following cleric spells prepared:

-* Cantrips (at will): sacred flame, spare the dying, thaumaturgy
+* Trucos (a voluntad): sacred flame, spare the dying, thaumaturgy

 * 1st level (4 slots): command, detect evil and good, detect magic